John Larroquette

 John Bernard Larroquette (/ˌlærə'kɛt/; born November 25, 1947) is an American actor.
 He is known for his starring roles in the NBC military drama series Baa Baa Black Sheep (1976–1978), the NBC sitcom Night Court (1984–1992; 2023–2025) for which he received four consecutive Primetime Emmy Awards wins for Outstanding Supporting Actor in a Comedy Series during the earlier incarnation, the NBC sitcom The John Larroquette Show (1993–1996), the David E. Kelley legal drama series The Practice (1997–2002), the ABC legal comedy-drama series Boston Legal (2004–2008), and the TNT series The Librarians (2014–2018).

 In 2011, he made his Broadway debut in the musical revival of Frank Loesser's How to Succeed in Business Without Really Trying alongside Daniel Radcliffe.
 He played J. B. Bigley in a role for which he received a Tony Award for Best Featured Actor in a Musical, and a Drama Desk Award for Outstanding Featured Actor in a Musical.
 The following year he starred as William Russell in the Broadway revival of Gore Vidal's The Best Man (2012) directed by Mike Nichols starring James Earl Jones, Candice Bergen, and Angela Lansbury.

 He made his film debut by providing the opening narration of the horror film The Texas Chain Saw Massacre (1974), following which he appeared in films such as Stripes (1981), Choose Me (1984), Blind Date (1987), Madhouse (1990), Richie Rich (1994), and the Hallmark Channel mystery series McBride (2005–2008).

 Early life

 Larroquette was born in New Orleans, Louisiana, on November 25, 1947, the son of Berthalla Oramous, a department store clerk, and John Edgar Larroquette Jr., who was in the United States Navy.
-His paternal grandfather, John Larroquette Sr., was born in France and emigrated to the United States in 1895.
+His paternal grandfather, John (Jean Edgar) Larroquette Sr., was born in France (1881) and emigrated to the United States in 1895.

 Larroquette grew up in the Ninth Ward of New Orleans, near the French Quarter.
 He played clarinet and saxophone through childhood and into high school.
 He attended Holy Cross School through his sophomore year before involuntarily moving to Francis T. Nicholls High School to finish his secondary education.
 It was his senior year at Nicholls High School that he first discovered acting.
 He was offered a scholarship to Louisiana State University after winning a state high school speech title but decided not to attend the university.
+He served for a time in the United States Navy Reserve.